Salvador, Bahia: A Brazilian City with Unmatched Energy & History

 About Salvador and Things to Do and See Around Salvador

-Salvador, the heart of Bahia, is a vibrant city blending African heritage, colonial history, and rich traditions.
-Once Brazil’s capital, it pulses with energy, from the lively Pelourinho district to the world-famous Carnival.
-Explore colonial architecture, enjoy local dishes, and relax on beautiful beaches in this captivating city.
+Salvador, the heart of Bahia, is a vibrant city shaped by Afro-Brazilian heritage, colonial history and rich traditions.
+Once Brazil’s capital, it offers a lively atmosphere, from the colourful streets of Pelourinho to its world-famous Carnival.
+Explore historic architecture, sample regional cuisine and unwind on nearby beaches, all within a city full of character.

 Things to Do and See Around Salvador

-- Explore Pelourinho: Wander the cobbled streets of Salvador's historic centre, with colonial architecture, museums, and vibrant cafes.
+- Explore Pelourinho: Wander through Salvador’s historic centre, where cobbled streets are lined with colourful colonial buildings, museums and lively cafés.

-- Visit the Elevador Lacerda: Take this iconic lift connecting the upper and lower cities, offering panoramic views of Salvador and the bay.
+- Visit the Elevador Lacerda: Ride this iconic lift connecting the upper and lower city, with sweeping views across Salvador and the Bay of All Saints.

-- Relax at Barra Beach: Enjoy Salvador's most popular urban beach, surrounded by restaurants, bars, and a lively atmosphere.
+- Relax at Barra beach: Enjoy one of Salvador’s most popular urban beaches, where golden sands meet a lively atmosphere of restaurants and bars.

-- Enjoy Salvador Carnival: If visiting during the festival season, join in or watch the world-famous Carnival celebrations, filled with music, dance, and parades.
+- Enjoy Salvador Carnival: If travelling during festival season, experience one of Brazil’s most famous celebrations, filled with music, parades and vibrant street parties.

 Highlights of Salvador & Bahia